Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 It was possible to demonstrate a significant degradation in the accuracy and precision of the GNSS receivers when wrapped in aluminium foil.
 Both the positional data and velocity data was affected and dropped points were also evident, presumably where there was no data from the GNSS receiver.
 When data was unavailable from the GNSS receiver, all watches continued to record other sensor data such as altitude, derived from the barometer.

 It was not possible to demonstrate a relationship between poor GNSS signals and repeated values as described earlier; latitude + longitude + speed.
-There were 4 individual occurrences of repeated values during the trials, all on the Forerunner 255 and none on the Fenix 8.
-Half of the occurrences were whilst the watch as in foil, and half whilst the watch had a clear view of the sky.
+There were 4 individual occurrences of repeated values during the trials, all on the Forerunner 255 and none on the Fenix 7 Pro.
+Half of the occurrences were whilst the watch was wrapped in foil, and half whilst the watch was operating normally.

-The calculation for the odometer (distance in the FIT file) was confirmed as being derived from latitude and longitude data, not derived from the SOG values.
-The odometer wasn't intended to be part of the investigation but the degraded data made it too tempting to ignore.
-The calculation was very easy to confirm, simply by looking for points where the positional speed and doppler speed differed greatly, and comparing them to the odometer.
+The calculation for the odometer ("distance" field in the FIT file) was confirmed to use changes in latitude + longitude, not SOG.
+The odometer wasn't intended to be part of the investigation but the degraded data presented an opportunity.
+The calculation was very easy to confirm, simply by looking for points where the positional speed and doppler speed differed greatly, and comparing them to the odometer change.

-The fix quality indicator written by APPro provided some additional insights, both in terms of quality and the manner in which values get written to FIT files, including how they persist if they are not updated in time for the next FIT record.
-The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values can be lost if not already written out, and there is also an implication that values will persist, if not updated.
+The fix quality indicator saved by APPro provides some additional insights, both in terms of HDOP and the manner in which fields get written to FIT files, including how they "freeze" if they are not updated prior to the next FIT record.
+The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values may be lost if not already written to the file, and there is an implication that values will persist, if not updated.

-The COROS files provided limited insight due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
-The normal value for a clear sky was 0.4 and values exceeding 3.0 (sometimes up to 5.0) occurred when wrapped in foil.
+The COROS files provided limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
+The normal value for the APEX 2 Pro and VERTIX 2 was 0.4, but values exceeding 3.0 (and sometimes up to 5.0) occurred when the watches were wrapped in foil.

 ### Test Circuit

-The image below shows 3 laps of the test circuit for the Forerunner 255.
-It is set up for multi-band and the accuracy + precision of the tracks is clear, despite 3 individual laps being displayed.
+The image below shows 3 laps of the test circuit and is from the Forerunner 255.
+The Garmin watches were set up for multi-band and the accuracy + precision of the tracks is self-evident, despite 3 individual laps being displayed.
 There was no significant deviation in accuracy or precision when the watches were not wrapped in foil.

 ![circuit](img/circuit.jpg)

-It was quite evident how the foil affected the Forerunner 255 and the image below shows just one of the trials.
+It was also very evident how the aluminium foil affected the Forerunner 255.
+The image below shows just one of the trials.

 ![circuit-fr255-foil](img/circuit-fr255-foil.jpg)

-The next image shows the Fenix 7 Pro on one of the trials where it was wrapped in foil.
+The image below also shows the degraded performance Fenix 7 Pro when wrapped in foil.

 ![circuit-fenix-foil](img/circuit-fenix-foil.jpg)

-The APEX 2 Pro had one especially bad trial when wrapped in foil, which is shown below.
+The APEX 2 Pro had one especially bad trial when it was wrapped in foil, which is shown in the screenshot below.

-It should be noted that the COROS watch was set up for all systems though, and not multi-band like the Garmin watches.
+It should be noted that the COROS watches were set up to use all systems, and not multi-band like the Garmin watches.

-The impact of the foil did vary as well, sometimes completely blocking the signals for one or more of the watches.
+The impact of the foil did vary for all of the watches, sometimes completely blocking the signals during entire trials.

 ![circuit-apex2pro-foil](img/circuit-apex2pro-foil.jpg)